Wilson disease: Epidemiology and pathogenesis

 - University of California, San Francisco School of Medicine

-Wilson disease (hepatolenticular degeneration) results from a defect in cellular copper transport, leading to the accumulation of copper in the liver and other tissues, including the brain.
+Wilson disease (hepatolenticular degeneration) results from a defect in hepatocellular copper transport, leading to the accumulation of copper in the liver and other tissues, including the brain.
 Over time, the damage from the accumulation of copper results in the hepatic, neurologic, and psychiatric manifestations of Wilson disease.

 This topic will review the epidemiology and pathogenesis of Wilson disease.
 The clinical manifestations, diagnosis, and treatment of Wilson disease are discussed separately.
 (See "Wilson disease: Clinical manifestations, diagnosis, and natural history" and "Wilson disease: Diagnostic tests" and "Wilson disease: Treatment and prognosis".)